 Follow our simple tutorial, which also has the option to change the size of the graphic or use different material colours.
-The finished product can be also used for cupcakes or as a festive decoration around a candle in a glass.
+The finished product can be also used as a festive decoration around a candle in a glass.

 TroLase Thins Port Wine / Gold (0.5mm thick)

 Trotec Laser Used

 Create the graphic in a graphics program or import our template.
 The parcels are defined as engraving areas by the black fill, snow crystals and border lines must be defined as cutting lines (width: hairline; R: 255; G: 0 B: 0).
 You can add text at the bottom of the graphic for a personal touch.

 To bend the strip to a muffin case, bend the graphics in Adobe Illustrator with the warping tool or in Corel Draw with the tool 'Envelope' (menu: Effects > Envelope > Simple arc > putty).
 Hold Ctrl and then drag the lines to the desired arc.

 WE USED A SPEEDY 300 (80 WATTS POWER) WITH THE FOLLOWING PARAMETERS: